 Ten Things Millennials Want From Sales Training

 - Make learning accessible: One in five Millennials report that they access the internet exclusively through their mobile devices.
 This generation has grown up surrounded by mobile technology and are not afraid to go looking for information on their own.
 The traditional classroom is a no-go for this generation.
-Learning must be readily accessible from any mobile device.
+Learning must be readily accessible from a mobile learning platform.

 - Fun and flexible: Training should be fun, engaging and flexible.
 Learning resources should be available anytime, anywhere.
 They should also include interactive features.
 Gamification is popular with millennials, as it provides web-based games in a training setting that increases the level of engagement and the learner’s ability to retain information.